 A radiant golden City of light on a hill with a river of life flowing down and no shadow anywhere — the everlasting home.

-And then you will be home
+At last you will be home for good.

-no more night —
+No more night —

 only the Light.